The Program

 The Committee meets monthly to determine the correct number of applicants to select based on the economy, the number of calls in for Apprentices, the number of Apprentices becoming Journeymen, and the number of Journeymen retiring.
 There is no set number.

-If you are selected as an apprentice, you can expect to begin working for a contractor in spring/early summer and school will begin in September.
+If you are selected as an Apprentice, you can expect to begin working for a contractor in spring/early summer and begin one day a week in classroom training in September.

 Will I have to find my own job?